Edward Burr Van Vleck

 Edward Burr Van Vleck (June 7, 1863 – June 2, 1943) was an American mathematician.

-Early life
+He is the namesake of Van Vleck polynomials and Van Vleck's theorem.

+Life and career

-Van Vleck was born June 7, 1863, Middletown, Connecticut.
-He was the son of astronomer John Monroe Van Vleck, he graduated from Wesleyan University in 1884, attended Johns Hopkins in 1885–1887, and studied at Göttingen (Ph.D., 1893).
-He also received 1 July 1914 an honorary doctorate of the University of Groningen (The Netherlands).
-He was assistant professor and professor at Wesleyan (1895–1906), and after 1906 a professor at the University of Wisconsin–Madison, where the mathematics building is named after him.
-His doctoral students include H. S. Wall.
-In 1913 he became president of the American Mathematical Society, of whose Transactions he had been first associate editor (1902–1905) and then editor (1905–1910).
+Edward Burr Van Vleck was born on June 7, 1863, in Middletown, Connecticut, the son of mathematician and astronomer John Monroe Van Vleck.
+He graduated from Wesleyan University in 1884, attended Johns Hopkins University from 1885 to 1887, and studied at the University of Göttingen, where he attained his Ph.D. in 1893.
+He also received an honorary doctorate on July 1, 1914, from the University of Groningen.

+He was a professor and an assistant professor at Wesleyan University from 1895 to 1906.
+After 1906, he was a professor at the University of Wisconsin–Madison, where the mathematics building is named after him.
+His doctoral students include Hubert Stanley Wall.
+In 1913, he became president of the American Mathematical Society, of whose Transactions he had been first associate editor (1902–1905) and then editor (1905–1910).
 He was the author of Theory of Divergent Series and Algebraic Continued Fractions (1903) and of several monographs in mathematical journals.

-His son, John Hasbrouck Van Vleck, was a notable physicist and received the Nobel Prize in 1977.
+His son, John Hasbrouck Van Vleck, was a notable physicist who received the Nobel Prize in Physics in 1977.
+Tom Van Vleck, a software engineer who co-authored an early email program, is related to him.

-Japanese art collector

-E. B. Van Vleck is also important art collector, particularly in the medium of Japanese woodblock prints (principally Ukiyo-e), known as Van Vleck Collection.
-He began collecting around 1909, but became a serious collector in the late 1920s, when he acquired approximately 4,000 prints that had been owned by Frank Lloyd Wright.
-His collection, one of the largest in the world outside the Library of Congress, features more than 2,000 prints by Utagawa Hiroshige as well as many prints by Hokusai, and fine examples of shin hanga (new prints) made well into the 20th century.
-His collection now resides at the Chazen Museum of Art in Madison, Wisconsin.